Swiggies/FlaxPrototypeTools/README.md

 I plan on adding more as they are needed but I felt that these were the basics of getting any basic level blocked out.

+There are a few limiations due to the geometry being procedural such as no light baking and no SDFs/DDGI support.
+I have ideas to fix this in the future but it's not a priority.

 ## Installation

 1. Clone this repo into `<game-project>\Plugins\FlaxPrototypeTools`